The Kaitchup – AI on a Budget

 QLoRA: Fine-Tune a Large Language Model on Your GPU

-Fine-tuning models with billions of parameters is now possible on consumer hardware
+Fine-tuning models with billions of parameters on consumer hardware

 Benjamin Marie's avatar